-A more nuanced picture of the relationship between memory distrust and memory appraisal was revealed through the analyses using the Signal Detection Theory (SDT, Green & Swets, 1966).
-Zhang et al. (2023c) reported a positive association between the MDS (but not SSMQ) and the SDT measure β, which is an index of response bias, with higher values indicating a more conservative response bias (i.e., a bias toward judging stimuli as new in a recognition task).
-However, in another study (Zhang et al., 2023b), higher memory distrust as indexed by the MDS was negatively associated with β, whereas higher memory distrust as indexed by the SSMQ was positively associated with β .
-Put differently, in one study, people who believed themselves susceptible to certain memory errors exhibited response biases that aligned with those subjective beliefs (Zhang et al., 2023b); whereas in another study (Zhang et al., 2023c), people who believe themselves susceptible to certain memory errors exhibited response biases that seemed to compensate for that susceptibility.
+A more nuanced picture of the relationship between memory distrust and memory appraisal was revealed through analyses using the Signal Detection Theory (SDT, Green & Swets, 1966).
+SDT is a framework designed to analyze people’s ability to differentiate between signal and noise (i.e., sensitivity or discriminability) and their thresholds for deciding that a given stimulus is a signal (i.e., response criterion), in decision-making processes such as recognition memory.
+For example, some people may have a very conservative response criterion and therefore only judge a stimulus as signal when the evidence is strong, resulting in them making few false alarms but also having relatively poor correct recognition of the signal (i.e., hits).
+Others, in contrast, might respond more liberally, requiring more moderate evidence for judging a stimulus as signal, and therefore making more hits and more false alarms.
+Zhang et al. (2023c) reported a positive association between participants’ scores on the MDS (but not SSMQ) and the response criterion index β, with higher values indicating a more conservative response bias (i.e., a bias toward judging stimuli as new in a recognition task).
+However, in another study (Zhang et al., 2024), higher memory distrust as indexed by the MDS was negatively associated with β, whereas higher memory distrust as indexed by the SSMQ was positively associated with β .
+Put differently, in one study, people who believed themselves susceptible to certain memory errors exhibited response biases that aligned with those subjective beliefs (Zhang et al., 2024); whereas in another study (Zhang et al., 2023c), people who believe themselves susceptible to certain memory errors exhibited response biases that seemed to compensate for that susceptibility.

-Two major differences in the design may have caused these inconsistent results, as argued by Zhang et al. (2023b).
+Two major differences in the design may have caused these inconsistent results, as argued by Zhang et al. (2024).
 First, in Study 2 of Zhang et al. (2023c), participants were given (correct or incorrect) feedback allegedly from another participant after each judgment.
 Second, there was a cash incentive for high performers in the memory task of that study.
-Both features were absent in Zhang et al. (2023b).
+Both features were absent in Zhang et al. (2024).
 The presence of peer feedback and an incentive to be accurate might prompt participants to use their subjective memory appraisals to calibrate their responses.
-For example, if a participant thinks that they often make commission errors, they should then have a higher threshold to make an “old” judgment in this task, and in the absence of incentive, this participant may rely heavily on recollection to make this judgment (Blank, 2017), as reflected in the positive associations of memory distrust with recollection and with β in Zhang et al. (2023b).
+For example, if a participant thinks that they often make commission errors, they should then have a higher threshold to make an “old” judgment in this task, and in the absence of incentive, this participant may rely heavily on recollection to make this judgment (Blank, 2017), as reflected in the positive associations of memory distrust with recollection and with β in Zhang et al. (2024).
 But in the presence of an incentive, a participant who thinks they often make commission errors might aim to improve their accuracy by adopting a more conservative response criterion.
 Taken together, accumulating evidence leads us to propose that under specific conditions, people apply their beliefs about their subjective memory functioning to calibrate their evaluations of their recollections.